Former ICICI Bank CEO Chanda Kochhar arrested in loan fraud case - NDTV

-Dec 23 (Reuters) - India's Central Bureau of Investigation on Friday arrested former ICICI Bank Ltd ICBK.NS Chief Executive Chanda Kochhar and her husband Deepak Kochhar as part of its investigation into a money laundering case involving the bank and the Videocon Group, NDTV reported on Friday.
+Dec 23 (Reuters) - India's Central Bureau of Investigation arrested former ICICI Bank Ltd ICBK.NS Chief Executive Chanda Kochhar as part of its investigation into a money laundering case involving the bank and the Videocon Group, NDTV reported on Friday.

+Kochhar's husband Deepak Kochhar was also arrested as part of the loan fraud case, according to the report.

+A spokesperson for the Central Bureau of Investigation did not immediately respond to a Reuters request for comment.
+The Kochhars could not be immediately reached for comment.

 (Reporting by Akriti Sharma in Bengaluru; Editing by Shounak Dasgupta)